How To Program In Javascript

 7) Functions (reusable code)

-A function is a named block of code you can run whenever you want.
-Functions help you avoid repeating yourself, and they make scripts easier to read.
+A function is a named block of code you call whenever needed.
+Functions reduce repetition and make scripts easier to read.

 7.1 A simple function